When it comes to automatic drip makers, few brands have as rich a history as the Bunn-O-Matic Corporation enjoys.

 Frequently Asked Questions About BUNN Coffee Brewer

-1. What is the difference between a spray head and wand water nozzle?
+1. What is the difference between a spray head and a wand water nozzle?

 The biggest difference between these two dispenser styles comes down to even distribution.